firecmsco/firecms/website/docs/collections.md

 * `defaultSize` Default size of the rendered collection.

 * `group` Optional field used to group top level navigation entries under a navigation view.
-If you set this value in a subcollection it has no effect.
+If you set this value in a subcollection, it has no effect.

 * `description` Optional description of this view.
 You can use Markdown.

 * `properties` Properties displayed in this collection.
-If this property is not set every property is displayed.
+If this prop is not set, every property is displayed.

-* `excludedProperties` Properties that should NOT get displayed in the collection view.
+* `excludedProperties` Properties that should **not** get displayed in the collection view.
 All the other properties from the entity are displayed.
 It has no effect if the `properties` value is set.

-* `indexes` If you need to filter/sort by multiple properties in this collection, you need to create special indexes in Firestore.
+* `filterCombinations` If you need to filter/sort by multiple properties in this collection, you can define the supported filter combinations here.
+  In the case of Firestore, you need to create special indexes in the console to support filtering/sorting by more than one property.
 You can then specify here the indexes created.

 * `initialFilter` Initial filters applied to this collection.